leonidasKap/adverts/README.md

 - sudo mongo
 - create a database called mydb

+To import the data:
-- now cd into the directory with the data and execute:
+- cd into the directory where the dataset was extracted and execute:

     $ ls | xargs -n1 mongoimport --db mydb --collection adverts --type csv --fields campaign,user_id,timestamp,city,browser,os,device,domain,activity  --stopOnError --file